-The system is said to be structurally stable if all intersections of forward and backward iterates of M remain transverse for sufficiently small perturbations $f \rightarrow$ $f + \delta$ of the flow, for example, for slight displacements of the disks in the pinball problem, or sufficiently small variations of the Hénon map parameters a, b.
-While section 1.8 structural stability is exceedingly desirable, it is also exceedingly rare.
+The system is said to be structurally stable if all intersections of forward and backward iterates of \mathcal{M} remain transverse for sufficiently small perturbations $f \to f + \delta$ of the flow, for example, for slight displacements of the disks in the pinball problem, or sufficiently small variations of the Hénon map parameters a, b.
+While structural stability is exceedingly desirable, it is also exceedingly rare.
 About this, more later.